On the computation of zone and double zone diagrams: The convergence theorems

-As a final remark regarding this issue, it may be interesting to note that there are some connections between some auxiliary tools used here and in \cite{ImaiKawamuraMatousekReemTokuyamaCGTA}, e.g., Proposition 5.
+As a final remark regarding this issue, it may be interesting to note that there are some connections between some auxiliary tools used here and in \cite{ImaiKawamuraMatousekReemTokuyamaCGTA}, e.g., \cite[Proposition 5]{ImaiKawamuraMatousekReemTokuyamaCGTA}.
 In addition, the setting of the existence assertion in \cite{ImaiKawamuraMatousekReemTokuyamaCGTA} (but not of the computational part, namely \cite[Section 4]{ImaiKawamuraMatousekReemTokuyamaCGTA}, in which the setting is a finite dimensional strictly convex normed space) is proper geodesic metric spaces.
-Nevertheless the proofs of \cite[Proposition 5]{ImaiKawamuraMatousekReemTokuyamaCGTA} and the assertions mentioned above (e.g., Theorem \ref{thm:AlgUniConvex}) are different since the involved mappings are not the same and hence one needs to find a strategy which is appropriate for each case separately.
-An important feature used in the proof of Theorem \ref{thm:AlgUniConvex} is the fact that the sites are positively separated (this also allows us to consider infinitely many sites) while in \cite[Proposition ~5]{ImaiKawamuraMatousekReemTokuyamaCGTA} the sites satisfy the more general condition of being merely disjoint, but now one must consider only two sites (by definition) and the mapping must have finitely many components.
-In addition, it seems that some of the auxiliary assertions described in \cite[Section 4]{ImaiKawamuraMatousekReemTokuyamaCGTA} can be actually generalized to proper metric spaces having the geodesic inclusion property using some of the tools mentioned in Section \ref{sec:proofs}.
-See Section \ref{sec:TopologicalProperties} for more details in a specific case.
+Nevertheless the proofs of \cite[Proposition 5]{ImaiKawamuraMatousekReemTokuyamaCGTA} and the assertions mentioned above (e.g., Theorem \bref{thm:AlgUniConvex}) are different since the involved mappings are not the same and hence one needs to find a strategy which is appropriate for each case separately.
+An important feature used in the proof of Theorem \bref{thm:AlgUniConvex} is the fact that the sites are positively separated (this also allows us to consider infinitely many sites) while in \cite[Proposition 5]{ImaiKawamuraMatousekReemTokuyamaCGTA} the sites satisfy the more general condition of being merely disjoint, but now one must consider only two sites (by definition) and the mapping must have finitely many components.
+In addition, it seems that some of the auxiliary assertions described in \cite[Section 4]{ImaiKawamuraMatousekReemTokuyamaCGTA} can actually be generalized to proper metric spaces having the geodesic inclusion property using some of the tools mentioned in Section \bref{sec:proofs} below (see also Section \bref{sec:TopologicalProperties} below).

+We finish this section by discussing briefly an example which illustrates the phenomenon of non-uniqueness of zone and double zone diagrams. \begin{expl} An illustration of Theorem \bref{thm:AlgUniConvex} for the case where $m$ and $M$ from \beqref{eq:mM} satisfy $m\neq M$ is given in Figures \bref{fig:GreatestDoubleZoneStrangeNorm}--\bref{fig:LeastDoubleZoneStrangeNorm}.
+Here the sites are $P_1=\{(0,1)\}$ and $P_2=\{(0,-1)\}$.
+They are located in a rectangle in $\R^2$ endowed with the following norm: